keboola/developers-docs/cli/templates/structure/inputs/index.md

   - Kind `confirm` - yes/no prompt
 - Type `string[]`
   - Kind `multiselect` - drop-down list, multiple options can be selected.
+- Type `object`
+  - Kind `oauth` - a link to oAuth authorization, also needs `componentId` to be defined

 **Example of `inputs.jsonnet`**: